maurodch/mbqd-website/content/teaching/2021-Intro-QS-and-T/index.md

 projects: []
 ---

-This lecture gives an introduction to topics related to quantum computing and quantum information theory.
-Video material will be complemented by homework exercises, including programming exercises, and tutorial sessions.
+This lecture introduces basic physical and mathematical concepts which quantum technologies are based on.
+Video material will be complemented by homework exercises, including programming exercises, Q&A sessions and tutorials.
+This lecture is open to external partcipants within the EFEQT master program.
+It will be given in collaboration with Shannon Whitloch from the University of Strasbourg.
+It consists of 8 topical blocks.

 Topics include:
+- Linear algebra basics: Vector spaces, operators, spectral decomposition
+- Phython programming basics
+- Quantum mechanics of discrete systems
-- Quantum circuit model: states, operations and measurements
+- Quantum computing: The circuit model and basic quantum algorithms
-- Quantum algorithms
-- Quantum computational complexity classes
+- Physical systems for quantum technologies
-- Quantum channels, noise and decoherence
+- Quantum errors: Noise and decoherence
+- Density matrix formalism
-- Quantum error correction and fault tolerant quantum computing
+- Quantum simulation
-- Quantum computing hardware overview
+- Quantum sensing
+- Entanglement
-- Quantum information theory: basic concepts
+- Quantum communication

-Dates and time: Mondays 14:15-16:00h, online on zoom (link will be provided in the exercise group system), first session on 12.04.2021, Tutorials: Wednesday 16:15-18:00h and Thursday 14:15-16:00h (Note that the time of the Thursday tutorial was changed compared to the time announced in the LSF.)
+Dates and time: Mondays 14:15-16:00h, INF 227 / SR 1.403, first session on 12.04.2021, Tutorials: Wednesday 16:15-18:, INF 227 / SR 3.402

-If you want to participate in this lecture, please sign up for the <a href="https://uebungen.physik.uni-heidelberg.de/v/1328">tutorials</a>.
+Heidelberg students should sign up for the lecture in the exercise group system (link will be provided)

+Course materials will be provided on a separate platform.

-Course requirements: Basic knowledge of quantum mechanics (Theoretical Physics IV) and basic programming skills are required.
+Course requirements: Basic knowledge of quantum mechanics (Theoretical Physics IV).

 Mode of examination: The grade will be based on a written exam.

-Literature:
-- Nielsen and Chuang: Quantum computation and quantum information
-- Watrous: The Theory of Quantum Information
-- Wilde: From Classical to Quantum Shannon Theory
-- Bengtsson and Życzkowski: Geometry of Quantum States
-- Lecture notes of <a href="http://theory.caltech.edu/~preskill/ph219/ph219_2020-21.html">John Preskill</a>